inspec/inspec-aws/docs/resources/aws_rds_db_proxy.md

 # aws_rds_db_proxy

-Use the `aws_rds_db_proxy` InSpec audit resource to test properties of the singular resource of AWS RDS DBProxy.
+Use the `aws_rds_db_proxy` InSpec audit resource to test properties of a single AWS Relational Database Service (RDS) database proxy.

-The AWS::RDS::DBProxy resource creates or updates a DB proxy.
+The `AWS::RDS::DBProxy` resource creates or updates an RDS DB proxy.

 ## Syntax